Orion98MC/MCCURLConnection/README.md

                              onFinished:^(NSError *error, NSInteger status) { ... }];
 ```

-The above example will use the [NSOperationQueue mainQueue] and thus, run the connection callbacks on the main thread.
+The above example will use the default queue and run callback blocks in a thread.

 ### With a custom queue context